shardsofblue/virginia-court-data-plea-deals/notes-file.md

 *

 ###To-do:
-* [IN PROGRESS - SQL] Figure out why so many values are NULL
+* [DONE] Figure out why so many values are NULL
-* Compare time served with hearing plea
+* [IN PROGRESS] Compare sentence time with plea
 * Count the number of charges per person_id
-* Discover the mean sentence time of plea bargain vs. trial
+* [IN PROGRESS] Discover the mean sentence time of plea  vs. trial
 * Find average sentence time per race